The Future of Generative AI: What Comes Next After 2026

 Multimodal Models: One Model, Every Format

-The current generation of AI tools is largely format-specific: one model for text, another for images, another for video.
 The next generation of foundation models is natively multimodal — accepting and producing any combination of text, image, audio, and video in a single inference.
-The practical implication is that the prompt "produce a 30-second ad for this product" will generate the script, images, video, and voiceover simultaneously, with coherence across formats built in rather than assembled manually.
+The practical implication is transformative: the prompt "produce a 30-second ad for this product" will generate the script, images, video, and voiceover simultaneously, with coherence across formats built in rather than assembled manually.

 Real-Time and Interactive Generation